-States and local jurisdictions and agencies may request to receive CSEPP exercise credit for demonstrating specific capabilities and emergency response functions at other times Such capabilities and functions may include actual events, CAIRA exercises, out-ofsequence play, and tests of unique capabilities such as information technology, all in accordance with established HSEEP policy.
+States and local jurisdictions and agencies may request to receive CSEPP exercise credit for demonstrating specific capabilities and emergency response functions at other times Such capabilities and functions may include actual events, CIMRA exercises, out-of-sequence play, and tests of unique capabilities such as information technology, all in accordance with established HSEEP guidance.
 The purpose of requesting exercise credit for real-world events is not to opt out of the annual CSEPP exercise completely but to allow credit for demonstrating some aspect(s) of emergency response during such an event.
 The credit allows jurisdictions to place emphasis on objectives they do not routinely get to demonstrate and should not be considered a reduction in exercise level of effort.
-Exercise credit requests are reviewed and approved by the Exercise Co-Director.
+Exercise credit requests are reviewed and approved by the exercise co-director.
 Certain capabilities and functions may not be permissible for an opt-out credit.
 The annual CSEPP exercise report will document any demonstrations of specific capabilities and emergency response functions.